Prat-21/Adventure-Works-Report/README.md

 I have also made some visualizations based on Power BI's latest AI features which are:

-**1**.**Q&A** **Visual**: This AI visualization helps in exploring the data using natuaral language prompts and queries.
+**1**.**Q&A** **Visual**: This AI visualization helps in exploring the data using natural language prompts and queries.
 We can ask questions and get answers in a visual form.
 Here, I have asked total orders by start of
                           month using line chart.